tgamboalsmo/Project4/views/README.md

 2 - Inlined CSS into index.html since style.css was not very big.

-3 - minified bootstrap.min.css and moved it to the bottom of the body in pizza.html
+3 - minified bootstrap.min.css and moved it to the bottom of the body in pizza.html to eliminate render blocking on page load

 pizza.html
 ----------